Did you know that SocialWick has been the Market-Leading Social Media Store since 2017?

 Published on 26.06.2019 by James

 There are two types of accounts: regular and business account.
-Don't even think about it; go and switch to a business account.
+Don't even think about it; switch to a business account.
 To succeed in the Instagram era, you should gather data from analytics.
-An only Instagram business account gives you access to analytics and data.
-So, when you register your companies profile on Instagram, the first step is to convert into a business one.
+Only an Instagram business account can give you access to analytics and data.
+So, when you register your companies profile on Instagram, the first step is to convert into a business account.

-As you've switched to a business account, now you have time to set up account bio, images, and profile in the right way.
-First of all, you should think about the attention-grabbing and good-looking bio.
-Don't add too many emojis; it will hurt your follower's eyes.
-And thus, they may believe that unserious person is managing account.
-Try to limit yourself with one or maximum two emojis when it comes to BIO text.
+As you've switched to a business account, now you have the time to set up an account bio, images, and profile the right way.
+First, you should think about an attention-grabbing bio.
+Don't add too many emojis because it will hurt your followers eyes and make them believe that an unserious person is managing the account.
+Try to limit yourself to one or a maximum of two emojis when it comes to BIO text.

-Bio text should be grasped and short.
-It should go straight to the point.
-Now you have time to create profile pic and add it to your profile.
+The Bio text should be short and go straight to the point.
+Now, you can create your profile pic and add it to your profile.
 It could be a logo of your company or a simple slogan.

-As of now, you have a business.
+As at now, you have a business.
 You are either selling services or physical products.
 First, define a target audience of your business.
 What could be the age range of your potential client?
-To get a clear answer, ask yourself the following question.
+To get a clear answer, ask yourself the following questions:

 1. What's my product/service about?